 If you need to take action to secure the recognition of your professional qualification in Denmark, these sources can help you:

-- Danish NARIC, the information centre for the academic and professional recognition of qualifications
+- Danish NARIC, the information centre for the professional recognition of qualifications

 - the Danish single point of contact on the Danish Business Authority website